What Is Job Specialization?

 1. Become outdated after a point:

 Job specialization does become quite outdated after a point.
 This is something people often experience during their mid-career.
-When new trend sets in, the business begins to change, the jobs which are being carried out become quite outdated.
+When a new trend sets in, the business begins to change, the jobs which carries out become quite outdated.

 There were new demands of typists in the organization during earlier times.
 But now that we have personal computers, nobody wants them anymore.